Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

                 Dragging all arcs(circles)

 AMBITION:
+    - Make circles to be clickable and a clicked one becomes controlled to mouse cursor.
-    - Implement an arcs(circles) moving in clockwise or counter-clockwise direction relatively to a selected circle by a mouse wheel move.
+    - Implement an arcs(circles) moving in clockwise or counter-clockwise direction relatively to a selected circle by a mouse wheel move (implemented).
     - Replace a O(n2) loop that makes all the circles not "excluded" with a list.
     - Implement dragging of arcs (implemented).
 	- Make it fullscreen (implemented).